OpenPodcar/OpenPodcar/README.md

 This step explains how to integrate a DMH and a relay in order to control the vehicle ignition system.
 The addition of the Relay and the DMH Switch are essential for safe operation, especially where new unproven autonomous control systems are in development.
 A two stage approach is used to reduce this risk.
 Refer to the schematic diagram DMH section in conjunction with this description.

-- Material: 1 deadman push button, 1 relay, wires (2mm diameter), 3-meter rubber cable, female and Male insulated electric connector crimp bullet terminals, a plier
+- Material: 1 deadman push button, 1 relay, some wires (2mm diameter), 3-meter rubber cable, female and Male insulated electric connector crimp bullet terminals, a plier
 - For the relay:
 	- Connect a 2-meter wire to the relay's **-** pin
 	- Connect a 2-meter wire to  both the relay pins **S** and **+**